Here’s a really simple test for any task that we put before students:

-Consider this: if a lesson doesn’t get kids to put their pencils down and look up at the ceiling quietly, those students might not be thinking.
+Consider this: if a question doesn’t get kids to pause and stare off into the distance, your students might not be thinking.
 If those same students are (cough, cough) “early finishers” every day, well, they probably aren’t being asked to think (and here’s why that term needs to go away!).
 If everyone is getting the same answer, there may be a lack of real thinking going on.

 Thinking is slow.
 It’s messy.
 And it leads to unexpected answers.

 Here are a few additional thoughts about Thinking versus Remembering.

 1. Remembering Is Important

-There’s a reason “remember” is at the bottom of Bloom’s Taxonomy – it’s the foundation for all levels.
-Yes, it’s low-level, but it is also essential.
+There’s a reason “remember” is at the bottom of Bloom’s Taxonomy – it’s foundational.
 We cannot do higher-level thinking without using our memory.
 So asking students to remember isn’t wrong, but memorization must serve a higher purpose!
 We can start with “remember” but we darn well shouldn’t end there.

 2. Difficult ≠ Thinking